- Asked by: John Finnie, MSP for Highlands and Islands, Independent

 Answered by Kenny MacAskill on 28 May 2013

-To ask the Scottish Government what additional training Police Scotland officers to be deployed at the G8 summit in Northern Ireland have been given and by whom.
+To ask the Scottish Government what types of specialist Police Scotland (a) officers and (b) staff will be deployed at the G8 summit in Northern Ireland.

 Answer